-APRIL 8 IS LINEWORKER Appreciation day Lineworkers work at every one of Wyoming's rural electric cooperatives, maintaining the lines and keeping the power on.
+APRIL 8 IS LINEWORKER APPRECIATION DAY Lineworkers work at every one of Wyoming's rural electric cooperatives, maintaining the lines and keeping the power on.
 More than 150 linemen and apprentice linemen are employed by the Wyoming Rural Electric Association's 11 utility cooperatives.
 Weight Loss Surgery with Cheyenne Regional Medical Group Why weight?
 The time is now.

-Cheyenne Regional Medical Group Weight Management Program at Consultants in Surgery Is excess weight affecting your health?
+Is excess weight affecting your health?
 Our weight management program can help improve the health and well-being of people struggling with diabetes, hypertension, high cholesterol and sleep apnea.
 For more information about our weight management program, please call: (307) 632-1114.